QKEY-FOUNDER/qkp-sdk/README.md

 **QKP is a protocol for verifiable accountability across autonomous and federated systems.**

+If you are an engineer, QKP gives you a deterministic and verifiable way to reason about intent, execution, and accountability in autonomous and federated systems.

+QKP does not rely on trusted logs, implicit permissions, or post-hoc explanations.
+Every action is bound to declared intent, causally linked to execution, and verifiable end-to-end.

+The fastest way to understand QKP is to run the executable reference flow:

+node examples/reference-flow.js

+This reference flow demonstrates, in a single execution:

+- How intent is declared and signed
+- How authorization is evaluated
+- How execution produces verifiable receipts
+- How accountability chains are constructed
+- How aggregation preserves meaning
+- How trust policies are applied
+- How acceptance or rejection is attested

+The reference flow is a **living, executable specification** of the protocol.

+If you can run this flow and understand its output, you understand the core of QKP.

+---

-QuantumKey Protocol provides a cryptographically verifiable structure for intent, execution, governance, and trust evaluation — without requiring centralized control.
+## QuantumKey Protocol provides a cryptographically verifiable structure for intent, execution, governance, and trust evaluation — without requiring centralized control.

 QKP is designed for:
 - Autonomous agents